Cajun Music & Dance Weekend

 May 15 – 17, 2026

 Welcome to a weekend of Cajun music and dance with the very finest tradition-bearers.
+This year’s festival features Paul Daigle & Cameron Fontenot.
 We offer multiple levels of instruction in Cajun fiddle, accordion and dance, plus cultural discussions, jam sessions, parties, traditional food and more!
 More information about the festival will be posted here when available.
 Questions?
 Contact the Program Manager, Kelli Emerson, at 608-924-4000 or programs@folklorevillage.org.

 Schedule